galaxyproject/tools-iuc/docs/guide_for_reviewers.md

-# New Tool Review Checklist
+# New Tool Review Guide

 This document describes a checklist suitable as a guide for reviewers of pull requests against the IUC's tools repo.
 It is a guide only and reviewer discretion is still advised.